mwajdzik/course-angular/README.md

 ## Cross-component communication:
-- add a service with @Output EventEmitter, and in the listening component subscribe to it
+- add a service with @Output EventEmitter, and in the listening component subscribe to it (better approach involves Subjects)

 ## Routing: